Kashyapghodasara/Password-Generater/README.md

-# Password-Generater
+# Password-Generator
-This is an Password Generater Website
+This is an Password Generator Website